BurntSushi/blog/content/post/unwrap.md

 In this case, if one needs an invariant like "an integer that is never zero," then utilizing a type like `NonZeroUsize` is a very compelling choice with few downsides.
-It does introduce a little noise in the code when needing to actually use the integer, since you have to call `get()` to get an actual `usize`, and you probably need an actual `usize` to do things like arithmetic or use it to index slices.
+It does introduce a little noise in the code when needing to actually use the integer, since one has to call `get()` to get an actual `usize`, and an actual `usize` is probably needed to do things like arithmetic or use it to index slices.

-## So why not just make all invariants compile-time invariants?
+## So why not make all invariants compile-time invariants?

-In some cases, you just can't.
+In some cases, it can't be done.
 We'll cover that in the next section.

-In other cases, you _can_, but choose not to for some reason.
+In other cases, it _can_ be done, but one chooses not to for some reason.
 One such reason is API complexity.

-Consider one real world example from my [`aho-corasick`][aho-corasick] crate.
+Consider one real world example from my [`aho-corasick`][aho-corasick] crate (which provides an implementation of the [Aho-Corasick algorithm][wiki-aho-corasick]).
 Its [`AhoCorasick::find_overlapping_iter`][ac-overlap] method panics if the `AhoCorasick` automaton wasn't built, at runtime, with a ["match kind" of "standard"][ac-match-kind].
 In other words, the `AhoCorasick::find_overlapping_iter` routine imposes a documented precondition on the caller to promise to only call it when `AhoCorasick` was built in a certain way.
 I did it this way for a few reasons: